You can get a divorce in England or Wales if you’ve been married at least a year and your relationship has permanently broken down.

 How to get a divorce

-You must send paperwork to a court to ask for permission to end your marriage.
+You must send paperwork to a court to apply for a divorce.

 Separate from the paperwork, you and your ex-partner need to work out:

 You also need to divide your money and property.
 There’s a deadline if you want to make this legally binding.

 You can usually avoid going to court hearings if you agree about children, money and property and the reasons for ending your marriage.

 Get help agreeing on issues

 You can also get advice on making agreements from:

 There are 3 main steps to asking a court to approve your divorce paperwork.